microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0-beta/New-MgUserOutlookTaskFolder.md

 ```

 ### -SingleValueExtendedProperties
-.
+The collection of single-value extended properties defined for the task folder.
+Read-only.
+Nullable.
-To construct, see NOTES section for SINGLEVALUEEXTENDEDPROPERTIES properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for SINGLEVALUEEXTENDEDPROPERTIES properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphSingleValueLegacyExtendedProperty[]